Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Policy Positions

-Crane’s publicly stated priorities center on immigration enforcement, law and order, and limited government.
-He has described his immigration legislation as giving state and local law enforcement the ability to work with the Trump administration on immigration enforcement.
-He told KIVI-TV that he wants to introduce further legislation addressing crime and illegal immigration.
-He frames his civic background in terms of public service, drawing on his National Guard service as central to his identity and campaign, as described on his campaign website.
+Crane's publicly stated priorities center on immigration enforcement, law and order, and limited government.
+He has described his immigration legislation as giving state and local law enforcement the ability to work with federal agencies on immigration enforcement.
+He told KTVB he wants to introduce further legislation addressing crime and illegal immigration.
+On immigration, he has also co-sponsored HB 297, a first-of-its-kind state agricultural guest worker bill, which he described as a state-based solution to federal inaction on agricultural labor needs, as reported by the Spokesman-Review.
+He draws on his National Guard service as a central element of his public identity, as described on his campaign website.

 Political Alignment